emcuttsy/monoglot-anxiety/content/english/blog/real-language-stories-french-fast-and-slow.md

 Four years after that language school experience, I believe I am at a C1 level overall.
 So, 9 months to B2, then another 4 years to C1.
 I guess I’m a slow learner, but I still spend 75% of my time on input.
 A month ago I started my next adventure, learning Italian.

-—
+***

-David Guy grew up in Massachusetts, USA.
+_David Guy grew up in Massachusetts, USA.
 After dropping out of a PhD program in English Literature he became a software engineer who enjoyed a nearly forty year career in the software industry before retiring.
-An avid cyclist, hiker, and traveler, David has been happily married for 46 years._​​
+An avid cyclist, hiker, and traveler, David has been happily married for 46 years._​​_

 _You can find him on Twitter at @david_anice_guy_